Start Here: The one-sentence verdict for each use case:

 Multiple guitar types in one session.
 The BD-2's flatter EQ means it doesn't over-color brighter guitars or pile mud on darker ones.
 It works across a wider range of guitars at the same settings.

 Blues and blues-rock.
-The "Blues Driver" name is earned — the touch sensitivity, the way it cleans up with volume roll, and the mid-forward but not TS-style response suits blues playing specifically.
+The "Blues Driver" name is earned.
+The touch sensitivity, the way it cleans up with volume roll, and the mid-forward but not TS-style response suits blues playing specifically.
 John Mayer's clean/light-drive stage sound has included the BD-2 at various points.
 That's not an accident.

 When you want the option to push harder.
 The BD-2's gain range extends a bit further than the SD-1's before things get fizzy.
 At Drive 1 o'clock, the BD-2 is still musical and controlled where the SD-1 is starting to get compressed.